 An in-depth IT audit can help you identify areas working well as well as highlight critical areas for improvement within your organisation.
 If you want to see where your vulnerabilities are, an IT audit is the perfect starting point.
-After all, it’s better to confront potential weaknesses now than deal with the consequences later.
+Even better if it’s free!
+It’s better to confront potential weaknesses now than deal with the consequences later.

 ramsac’s free IT audit is one of the most thorough, in-depth IT audits around.
 From backups to business continuity, server access to staff training.
 We review your processes, infrastructure and communication with staff to provide you a report that allows you to take further action.